Troubleshooting of Crude Oil Distillation Column

 4. Trapped Water

 Further, the stripping steam to the column is condensed at tower overhead condensers and removed from the overhead receiver in the form of sour water.
 If too much water is coming with the reflux it will upset the crude column.
-If will accumulate on the upper trays causing the column to flood.
+It will accumulate on the upper trays causing the column to flood.
 The remedial action is to reduce the reflux rate, increase the tower top temperature and let the water evaporate.
 Tower pressure rise can be controlled by increasing the condensation at the tower overhead system and increasing the capacity of the compressor.
 Crude tower, inlet temperature, and stripping steam can also be reduced to decrease the vapor load on the tower, hence pressure will be normalized.

 5. Water Carryover from Desalter

-Water carryover due to poor desalting process will cause immediate temperature drop at the tower inlet and bottom.
+Water carryover due to the poor desalting process will cause an immediate temperature drop at the tower inlet and bottom.
 The reason for water carryover from desalter can be the low temperature of the crude feed.
-Maintaining Desalter inlet temperature 125~130 °C will improve the desalting efficiency.
+Maintaining the Desalter inlet temperature of 125~130 °C will improve the desalting efficiency.
 Water contains salts that cause corrosion in the column overhead system.
 Ca & Mg salts will move to the tower top and convert to HCl.
 The first indication of water carryover is the pressure rise of the pre-flash vessel.